scopeo-project/ScopeoExampleERA/README.md

 ## Using Scopeo as a scriptable debugger

 Ammolite is an application that divide student promotions into homogeneous sub-groups.
-Sub-groups are calculated depending on the level of each student, which is representer by a marker '-' or '+'.
+Sub-groups are calculated depending on the level of each student, which is represented by a marker '-' or '+'.

 The following test verifies that when printing a student text representation, the last character is the marker, '-' or '+'.